-Who doesn’t love a good piece of tempura?
-Crispy, light, and not greasy, it’s the perfect appetizer or side dish.
+Who doesn’t love a good piece of air fry shrimp tempura?
+Especially if It’s airfryer tempura with a crispy coating, light, and not greasy, it’s the perfect appetizer or side dish.
 But who wants to deep-fry food at home?
 Not me!
 That’s why I discovered air frying as a great way to make tempura without all the mess and calories.
 Check out my recipe below for how to make your own vegetable tempura using an air fryer.
 Enjoy!

-You will see from the YouTube video that we often get the whole family involved in food preparation.
+You will see from the YouTube video that we often get the whole family involved in food preparation, including trying out traditional tempura recipes.
 Why not?
 It makes cooking even more enjoyable.
 And in doing so, our kids learn to cook the natural way, by cooking alongside Mom.
 Even better: the preparation work is spread between more people, making it easier on all.
 What’s that saying?
 Many hands make the work light.
 Indeed, I’ve found this true throughout the many years of raising our children.

 You will notice in the pictures that we have a set routine and kitchenware we use.
 I like stainless steel bowls and often use ceramic soup bowls for mixing and dipping.
 To find these options for your kitchen, visit my product page: